caiks/WBOT02/README.md

 I think the issue here is that the single level model is capturing all the modes of the distributions of light and dark, but does not capture edges or features.
 The examples are mostly unrelated scenes of different objects.
 I think we will need a multi-level model to do features.
 However, do the multi-scale anyway - perhaps faces and other common features will be more common.

-models 48 - 51 have no overflow and are run in cloud, needed a resize to fit onto PC - throws away samples
+models 48 - 51 have no overflow and are run in cloud, needed a resize to fit onto PC - throws away samples, don't worry too much about the comparisons to 47 in the below.
+Compare to 50 = 47 without overflow

 ```
 cd ~/WBOT02_ws